Technology Collaboration Programme by:

 As of January 2025, electric vehicles make up 10.79% of Luxembourg’s registered car fleet, with 7.07% being BEVs and 3.72% PHEVs.
 Between January and September 2025, 33.7% of newly registered cars were electric, showing strong market momentum.

-In public transport, regional buses (RGTR) achieved 44.65% electric mileage in the first half of 2025, while the city of Luxembourg (AVL) is on track to fully electrify its bus lines by the end of 2026.
+In public transport, regional buses (RGTR) achieved 44.65% electric mileage in the first half of 2025, while the city of Luxembourg (AVL) is on track to fully electrify its bus lines by 2026.

 Luxembourg’s charging infrastructure is highly accessible.
 Nearly all residents are within five minutes of an AC charger and ten minutes of a DC charger.
 The country also leads in digitalisation, with widespread smart metering and a national platform for energy data.
 Smart grid pilots are exploring real-world applications of EVs, solar panels, batteries, and heat pumps.